utiscc/DotPathsFileSpec/README.md

 ## UTI

-The UTI would conform to `public.utf8-plain-text`
+The UTI shall conform to `public.utf8-plain-text`

 The domain "utis.cc" has been acquired for this (until mid-2026 for now).
 Thomas Tempelmann and Rich Siegel have access to the registrar login.

-The subdomain still needs deciding.
-I've proposed:

-- cc.utis.paths
-- cc.utis.posix-paths
-- cc.utis.file-paths
-- cc.utis.paths-file

-Also, once decided, we should add this to https://en.wikipedia.org/wiki/Uniform_Type_Identifier

-And this document should provide the exact plist declarations for exporting the types so that everyone adopting it gets it right by simply copying them to their app's Info.plist.
+The UTI for this is therefore: `cc.utis.paths-file`

 ## Programs that currently support this file format (in alphabetical order)